 If you are not meeting your skin’s moisturizing needs and demands, you are allowing your skin to produce excessive oil.
 Always ensure that your skin is properly moisturized and hydrated using hydrators and our natural bio-compatible skin oils.

 Proper diet plays a critical role in your skin’s health.
 Having a poor diet can cause internal skin and body inflammation, which may lead to the overactive sebaceous gland.
 Taking skin-calming fish oil supplements and anti-inflammatory minerals such as zinc can help in lowering oil production.

 Managing oily skin needs 4 main elements:

 An oil down-regulator.
 Melanopeel extensively relies on the magic of mandelic acid, which is excellent at signalling your sebaceous glands to tone down their activity.
-Glycolic acid also helps with oil reduction.
+Glycolic acid and niacinamide will also helps with oil reduction.

 An oil absorber.
 Mandelic acid is a great oil absorber, but works even better with other active ingredients like salicylic acid which has a strong oil affinity.

 An oil mattifier.
 Mandelic acid and salicylic acid are both capable of mattifying excess oils.

 At Melanopeel, we are experts at managing oily skin.
 While you will need to pay attention to your diet and lifestyle, we can recommend our top 4 skin care products which target your over-active sebaceous glands.
 For full skin care recommendations, please contact your Melanopeel Clinic.